Navigation in the Presence of Obstacles for an Agile Autonomous Underwater Vehicle: Proposed Approach

 The optimization stage of the proposed pipeline produces in a timely manner a path $p$, as an ordered set of consecutive goal states that should be sequentially achieved by the robot.
-Directly solving online the dynamics and kinematics of the robot to achieve accurately these positions is highly challenging due to the complexity of its propulsion system~\cite{6942867}.

-For this purpose a linear PD controller proposed by Meger et al.~\cite{6942867} was utilized, which deploys the IMU and the depth sensor data.
-This closed-loop controller accepts commands in the form of the following tuple:
+A linear PD controller proposed by Meger et al.~\cite{6942867} is utilized, which employs the IMU and the depth sensor data.
+This closed-loop controller accepts commands in the form:

-where $v$ is the desired forward linear velocity, $h$ is the desired heave linear velocity, $d$ is the desired depth to reach and $o$ the desired orientation for the robot to move in the world frame.
+in which $v$ is the desired forward linear velocity, $h$ is the desired heave (that is, upward or downward linear velocity), $d$ is the desired depth to reach and $o$ the desired orientation for the robot to move in the world frame.
 The current framework, for simplicity considers only purely forward motion setting $h=0$.

-The PD controller, as expected, tries to fit the desired depth hastily.
+The PD controller controls the desired depth by linear interpolation.
 Assuming that the current state of the robot is $s_c$ and the current $i$ goal position is $p_i$ in the world frame, to guarantee smooth transitions that are bounded inside the calculated safe swept-out volumes of the optimization stage, the desired depth $d$ is calculated as

-in which $z_{p_{i-1}}$ is the depth of the previous achieved goal (base case $z_{p_{i-1}} = s_{\rm init}$), $z_{p_{i}}$ the depth of the current goal, and $z_{s_c}$ is the current measured depth.
-The idea is to ensure the linear change of the depth from the one position to the other and ensure straight line transitions similarly, that are assumed by Trajopt.
+where $z_{p_{i-1}}$ is the depth of the previous achieved goal (base case $z_{p_{i-1}} = s_{\rm init}$), $z_{p_{i}}$ the depth of the current goal, and $z_{s_c}$ is the current measured depth.
+The idea is to ensure the linear change of depth from one position to the other and ensure linear transitions similar to the ones assumed by Trajopt.

-Regarding the desired orientation $o$, the pitch is adjusted automatically from the desired depth and the roll doesn't affect the direction of the motion, thus only computation of the desired yaw $o_{\rm yaw}$ is needed.
-With respect to the translation error $e_t = p_{i}-s_c$:

-The equations above ensure that given the position of the robot, the $yaw$ changes in such a way that the AUV will always face the goal.
+Regarding the desired orientation, the pitch is adjusted automatically from the desired depth and the roll does not affect the direction of the motion, thus only the computation of the desired yaw $o_{\rm yaw}$ is needed, with respect to the translation error $e_t = p_{i}-s_c$.
+Given the position of the robot, the yaw changes in such a way that the AUV will always move towards facing the goal.